 Chiropractors try to adjust the body so there is less pressure on points that cause pain, such as nerves.

-Don’t be surprised if you hear popping sounds, this is fluid moving inside of the joints.
+Don’t be surprised if you hear popping sounds, it may sound frightening but this is just fluid moving inside of the joints and is normal.

 How Long Does a Chiropractic Session Last?